cvldwrld/metacraftersAssignment/ETH_Intermediate/README.md

 This smart contract is released under the MIT License.
 You can find the licensing details at the top of the contract code.

 ## Author
-cvldwrld with the help of the Metacrafters tutorial
+DANIELLE with the help of the METACRAFTERS tutorial